The Benefits of Forex Trading

-The cost of a transaction is typically built into the price in Forex.
-It's called the spread.
-The spread is the difference between the buying and selling price.
+The cost of a transaction is typically built into the price in the forex market in the form of the spread.
+Forex brokers pocket the spread as their payment for facilitating the trade.

-Forex brokers allow traders to trade the market using leverage, which is the ability to trade more money on the market than what is actually in your account.
-If you were to trade at 50:1 leverage, you could trade $50 on the market for every $1 that was in your account.
-This means you could control a trade of $50,000 using only $1,000 of capital.
+Forex brokers often allow traders to buy and sell in the market using significant amounts of leverage, which gives them the ability to trade with higher amounts of money than what is actually in their accounts.
+If you were to trade at 50:1 leverage, for instance, you could trade $50 for every $1 that was in your account.
+That means you could control a trade of $50,000 using only $1,000 of capital.

 There's Profit Potential from Rising and Falling Prices

-The Forex market has no restrictions for directional trading.
-This means that if you think a currency pair is going to increase in value, you can buy it or go long.
-Similarly, if you think it could decrease in value, you can sell it or go short.
+The forex market has no restrictions on directional trading.
+This means that if you think a currency pair is going to increase in value, you can buy it (or go long), and if you think it is going to decrease in value, you can sell it (or go short).

 Because currencies trade in pairs, you're always actually buying one currency and selling the other no matter whether you're going long or short.
 Let's say you're trading the British pound/U.S. dollar (GBP/USD) currency pair.
 You would buy that pair—that is, buy the pound and sell the dollar—if you expected the value of the first currency, known as the base currency, to increase in value in comparison with the second currency, known as the quote currency.
 You would sell that pair—sell the pound and buy the dollar—if you expected the value of the pound to decrease in value in comparison with the dollar.